pklatka/chrome-wallpapers/README.md

-# google-wallpapers
+# Chrome wallpapers
-Google Wallpapers allows to change your desktop wallpaper with photos available in Google Chrome
+Chrome Wallpapers is a desktop app which allows to change your desktop wallpaper with photos available in Google Chrome

 ## Goals
 1. Render all categories and photos